-Are you beginning to think about the career route you want to go down after leaving school, college or graduating from university?
-Are you worried by the discussions of robots stealing our jobs?
+Have you just finished education, thinking about a career change or are currently faced with redundancy?
+If so, you might be worried about the discussions of robots stealing our jobs?
 We all have so many questions flying around, from:

 What will keep you employable for the future?
 How is COVID-19 impacting the world of work?
 Are the robots really coming?

 Although we don’t have solid answers to these questions, we can provide insights based on what we know already from current debates surrounding automation, an aging population and urbanisation.
 All these factors have a huge impact on what makes a career ‘future proof’.

 Artificial intelligence, robotics and smart automation could potentially benefit the economy.
 Although automation will displace some jobs, many others will be created and some will change due to the introduction of technology.
 Individuals will need to learn new skills to fulfil their job roles and to remain employable.

 A variety of roles will not be AI applicable and therefore job opportunities which focus on creativity, empathy and problem solving are likely to continue needing the human touch.
 After all, even technology can face technical difficulties and will need skilled staff to fix them.

 Don’t look at AI and robotics as replacing our jobs, look at it as reshaping the work we do and could potentially open further opportunities.
 The mundane tasks we all face at work from time to time could eventually be the job of robots, leaving you to concentrate on the bigger and more exciting tasks.

 How does the COVID-19 outbreak impact the world of work?